credsign/credsign.github.io/README.md

 # License

-Credsign - The Distributed News Terminal - Copyright (C) 2016 Cameron Hejazi
+Channel - Copyright (C) 2017 Cameron Hejazi

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by